Seq # 390140100

 Ribes

 The larva bores into the branches of Ribes, mainly Ribes rubrum and Ribes nigrum but also other species of this genus.
-So far no larvae were observed in wild species of Ribes.
+So far no larvae have been observed in wild species of Ribes.
 Rarely –and apparently also locally and not in Belgium– S. tipuliformis caterpillars were found in Euonymus europaeus.